balderdashy/sails-docs/reference/blueprint-api/Populate.md

 ### Notes

+> + In the first example above, if purchase #47 did not have a `cashier` (i.e. `null`), then this action would respond with a 404 status code.
-> + The examples above assume "rest" blueprints are enabled, and that your project contains at least an empty 'Employee' model as well as a `Purchase` model, and that `Employee` has the association attribute: `involvedInPurchases: {model: 'Purchase'}` and that `Purchase` has `cashier: {model: 'Employee'}`.
+> + The examples above assume "rest" blueprint routing is enabled (or that you've bound this blueprint action as a comparable [custom route](http://sailsjs.com/documentation/concepts/routes/custom-routes)), and that your project contains at least an empty 'Employee' model as well as a `Purchase` model, and that `Employee` has the association attribute: `involvedInPurchases: {model: 'Purchase'}` and that `Purchase` has `cashier: {model: 'Employee'}`.
 You can quickly achieve this by running:
 >
 >   ```shell
 >   $ sails new foo